← All packages

 Getting StartedInstall, enable, verify, first tokenization, troubleshooting

-Loading modelsOpenAI / HuggingFace BPE, WordPiece, Unigram, options, the cache
+Loading modelstiktoken / HuggingFace BPE, WordPiece, Unigram, options, the cache

-Estimating LLM costsBudget spend, fit context windows, track usage per client
+Estimating token costsBudget spend, fit context windows, track usage per client

 API referenceEvery class, method, and function